Artist Statement

 You are literally standing in your subject

 One of the unique features of painting landscapes on site is that you, the artist, are enveloped by your subject. you are literally standing in your subject.
 The addition of atmospheric conditions, space, temperature, wind, sounds, the history of the place and the unique ways that light filters through this complex combination of living things is remarkable. it’s a very rich experience.
 I strive to capture the spirit of the physical place and my sincere response to the energy I experience there.
-The response is what carries the meaning of the painting. so, as I continue with landscape, I see myself growing and changing along with it.
+The response is what carries the meaning of the painting.
+So, as I continue with landscape, I see myself growing and changing along with it.
 Part of the reason photography has become part of my process is because I am so much more aware of how every moment in nature is unique and will never be repeated exactly that way again in this place.
 I want my paintings to share the feeling of the air and light of the place.
 I want to share my experience in a very real way, as if the viewer stands in my place and the space opens to welcome them.
 The always fascinating work continues.